At Olympics and beyond, getting away with it is Russia's way

 Vladimir Putin’s Russia has perfected the art of flouting the rules, whether the venue is the Olympic arena, international diplomacy or meddling in other countries’ elections from the comfort of home.
 And it has suffered little consequence for its actions.

 At the Beijing Winter Olympics, Russia the country isn’t here — technically.
-Its athletes are competing under the acronym ROC, for Russian Olympic Committee, for the third time.
-The national colors and flag are banned by the International Olympic Committee because of a massive state-sponsored doping operation during the 2014 Sochi Games, which Russia hosted.
+Its athletes are competing under the acronym ROC, for Russian Olympic Committee, for the second time.
+The national colors and flag are banned because of a massive state-sponsored doping operation that goes back to the 2014 Sochi Games, which Russia hosted.

 And yet the 2022 Games’ first major scandal has managed to involve a 15-year-old figure skater who has tested positive for using a banned heart medication that may cost her Russia-but-not-really-Russia team a gold medal in team competition.

-Her provisional suspension, like the so-called ban on Russia’s official participation in these Games, isn’t doing much.
+Her provisional suspension, like the so-called ban on Russia’s official participation in these Games, didn’t do much.
 Kamila Valieva continues to train even as her final disposition is considered, and she may yet compete in the women’s individual competition, in which she is favored.

 Those who have watched the country’s interactions with others in recent decades aren’t entirely surprised at the developments.